InfinityAbir/Text-Analyzer-by-Django/README.md

 Select one or more text operations (Remove Punctuation, Uppercase, Remove New Lines).
 Click the "Analyze Text" button to see the processed text on the analyze page.

-Screenshots
-(Optional: You can add screenshots of your application here.
-Use GitHub's image hosting or an external service like Imgur.)
 Future Improvements

 Add more text manipulation features (e.g., word count, character count, lowercase conversion).